Universal Critical Exponents of Non-Equilibrium Phase Transitions from Holography: Holographic non-equilibrium phase transition

 where $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is the gauge field strength while $m^2$ is the mass square of the scalar field.
 The gravity background is the neutral $\textrm{AdS}_4$ planar black hole, with the metric in Eddington-Finkelstein coordinates as

 with $f(z) = 1 - z^3$ (we have scaled the AdS radius as $L=1$).
-Therefore, $z = 0$ is the boundary where the field theory lives.
+Therefore, $z=1$ is the location of horizon while $z = 0$ is the boundary where the field theory lives.
 Dynamics of the system is governed by the following time dependent equations of motion:

 with the ansatz that: $\Phi= \Psi(t, z)/z, \, A_t=A_t(t, z), \, A_x=A_x(t, z)$ and $A_z=A_y=0$.
 The above four equations in fact satisfy the following constraint equation

 where $c.c.$ represents complex conjugation.
 The constraint equation Eq.\eqref{conservation} actually originates from $\nabla_\mu\nabla_\nu F^{\mu\nu}\equiv0$, implying the conservation of current.
 The asymptotic expansions of the fields near the boundary are (we have set the mass square $m^2 = -2$ without loss of generality),